Keerthinarayan/decodex-dispatch/README.md

 ## 📄 License

-This project is proprietary and created for IEEE SPS Live Space's DECODEX competition.
+This project is proprietary and created for IEEE Signal processing Society DECODEX competition.

 ## 🌟 Acknowledgments

-- IEEE SPS Live Space for hosting the competition
+- IEEE Signal processing Society for hosting the competition
 - BMS Institute Of Technology & Management for venue support
 - All participants and organizers of DECODEX 2025